An easier way to process personal data

 When you sign up for our newsletter you get a license for one user to ShareSimple, which will give you a secure email in Outlook.
 This special offer is for new customers only, with a limit of one freebie per company.

-- Data Discovery tools: These tools help identify and map where personal data is stored and how it is processed throughout the organization.
-They are essential for gaining a clear understanding of the data flow and identifying potential risks.
+- Data discovery tools: Identify and map where you store personal data and how you process it throughout your organisation.
+Data discovery is essential to gain a clear understanding of the data flow and identify potential risks.

-- Risk Assessment tools: These tools evaluate and quantify the risks of processing personal data.
-They help the organization identify potential threats and vulnerabilities and develop strategies to mitigate risks.
+- Risk assessment tools: Risk assessment tools can evaluate and quantify the risks of processing personal data.
+They help you identify potential threats and vulnerabilities and develop strategies to mitigate risks.

-- Access Management tools: These tools allow you to control who has access to personal data and what they are allowed to do with it.
-This helps to ensure that data is only accessible to the necessary people and processes.
+- Access management tools: These tools allow you to control who has access to personal data and what they can do with it.
+In this way, you can make sure that data is only accessible to people who need to use it.

-- Data Breach tools: These tools monitor and detect abnormal activities that may indicate a potential data breach.
-They are essential for detecting and responding quickly to security breaches.
+- Data breach tools: These tools monitor and detect abnormal activities that may indicate a potential data breach.
+Before a breach occurs, put these systems in place to be alerted to security breaches in time to respond.

-- Email Portal tools: Tools that encrypt and secure personal data during transfer and storage.
-This helps fulfill the GDPR requirement of “data protection by design and by default.”
+- Safe email portals: Tools that encrypt and secure personal data, especially during transfer and storage.
+This helps fulfil the GDPR requirement of “data protection by design and by default.”

-- Awareness tools: Tools that support employee education and training on data protection and GDPR, which is essential to ensure staff are aware of and able to comply with the regulations.
+- Awareness and training tools: Tools that support employee education and training on data protection and GDPR, which is essential to ensure staff know the rules and comply with them.

-The tools a company needs can vary depending on the size, industry, and complexity of their data processing activities.
+Overall, the exact tools a company needs can vary depending on its size, industry, and complexity of their data processing activities.

 Benefits of a GDPR system

 Using a GDPR system, rather than taking a manual approach to protecting data, has several key benefits that can make the process of protecting personal data more manageable.
-Here are some of the benefits of choosing a GDPR system:
+Here are some of the benefits of choosing a GDPR system, to list just a few:

-- Protection: GDPR systems often offer advanced security features, including encryption and access control, that effectively protect personal data and reduce the risk of human error.
+- Better protections: GDPR systems often offer advanced security features, including encryption and access control, thus effectively protecting personal data and reducing the risk of human error.

 - Time-saving: A GDPR system automates many of the processes involved in complying with data protection regulations.
 This reduces the need for manual actions, saving time.

-- Compliance: GDPR systems are designed to keep up with and respond to changes in legislation.
-This ensures businesses are constantly up-to-date and compliant with the latest requirements without having to manually keep up to date.
+- Compliance: A good GDPR system is designed to keep up with and respond to changes in legislation.
+This ensures you stay up-to-date and compliant with the latest requirements,

-- Data breaches: Automated systems can detect and respond to potential data breaches faster than manual processes.
-This is essential to minimize damage in the event of a data breach.
+- Data breaches: An automated system can help detect anrespond to potential data breaches faster than manual processes.
+Without delay, investigate, report and mitigate the effectds of a breach.

 Choosing the right GDPR system

-Choosing the right GDPR system and tools should be based on your business.
-Here are some considerations to keep in mind when choosing a GDPR system:
+Above all, choosing the right GDPR system and tools should be based on your business.
+With this in mind, here are some considerations to keep in mind when choosing a GDPR system:

-- IT: A GDPR system must fit with your existing IT systems and work processes.
+- Does the GDPR system fit with your existing IT systems and work processes?

 Get started with a GDPR system

-A GDPR system isn’t just an aid to compliance; it’s an investment in the future success and credibility of your business.
+A GDPR system is an effective aid to compliance.
+Not to mention, an investment in the future success and credibility of your business.
 By using an effective system, companies can safely navigate the complex task of protecting personal data.

-At Safe Online, we have created the GDPR system PrivacyHub to make it easier and less time-consuming to handle personal data in accordance with GDPR.
+At Safe Online, we have created the GDPR system PrivacyHub for this purpose.
+In brief, PrivacyHub makes it easier to handle personal data under GDPR.
 PrivacyHub has three tools that make it easy to manage sensitive data.
-While DataMapper is a Data Discovery tool, ShareSimple is an Email Portal tool and RequestManager is a Request Portal tool.
+While DataMapper is a data discovery tool, ShareSimple is an email portal tool and RequestManager is a request portal tool.

 Sebastian Allerelli